 Antibodies

 An antibody is the network's atomic unit of threat intelligence.
 One antibody corresponds to one specific thing the network has decided is dangerous.
-Every published antibody lives on the on-chain Registry on 0G Chain.
-The Registry is the canonical source of truth; every other layer (cache, gossip, off-chain feeds) is a derivative view.
+Every published antibody lives on the on-chain Registry on Base.
+The Registry is the canonical source of truth; every other layer (the local cache, off-chain feeds) is a derivative view.

 Identity